Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/profiling.md

 Profiling is the process of measuring the performance of your game while it is running.
 It allows you to check your optimization points and control that your enhancements make a real difference.
 Consequently, it is good to profile every time you make a new feature or refactoring an old one.
 Hence, you always have a baseline for further optimizations.

-In multiplayer game programming, you have three primary resources you need to keep under control :
+In multiplayer game programming, you have three primary resources you need to keep under control:
 - Bandwidth consumption
 - CPU
 - Latency